smyleeface/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/ReadMe.md

 ## Info Command

-The `info` command shows the settings for λ# deployments.
+The `info` command shows the settings for λ# modules.

 The following settings are read from AWS Systems Manager Parameter Store:
 <dl>